 My rye sourdough loaf is flat

 In the rising stage, rye sourdough is supposed to flatten.
 How bizarre!
 You see, the dough is shaped with a high profile (think of a pyramid or a cone) and the sharp bread top will flatten during the rise.
 If your rye sourdough is flat within a couple of minutes of the shaping, the dough is too wet to hold its shape.
 Don’t worry, shape again with a little bit more flour.

-Despite the counterintuitive rising process in the room temperature, the loaf will rise into lower dome shape again in the oven.
+Despite the counterintuitive proofing process, the loaf will rise into a dome shape again in the oven.
 If your bread doesn’t rise in the oven, the wild yeasts did not have enough power to rise.
 Keep a focused eye on the fermentation process & timing next time.
 The rye sourdough is ready for bake when the surface crackles enough.
 Don’t forget to punch holes with a fork or a BBQ stick before the bake.

 I wanted to give thanks to everyone who has baked HAPANLEIPÄ – a Finnish 100% whole grain rye sourdough with this extra FAQ post to support new bakers.
 Earthy rye sourdough is a delicious and healthy choice worth exploring.